zfphex/gonk/README.md

 ## ⚒️ Troubleshooting

-- Gonk doesn't start after an update.
+- mu doesn't start after an update.

-  Run `gonk reset` to reset your database.
+  Run `mu reset` to reset your database.
-  If this doesn't work, you can reset the database by deleting `%appdata%/gonk/` or `~/gonk` on linux.
+  If this doesn't work, you can reset the database by deleting `%appdata%/mu/`

 - If your music player has broken lines, increase your zoom level or font size.